PoojithaNagulapati/DAEN690-Team-DataFreaks/README.md

 .
 IGRA Data Set which has the weather details downloaded from the IGRA website.<br>
 .
 Sky Image data (3).xlsx - Has the data about the Sky Images on the number of contrails present, % cloud cover, date and time.<br>
 .
-Sort.ipynb - Python code that renames and sorts the image files input to the system.<br>
+Sort.ipynb - Renaming and sorting of the images using Python Code.<br>
 .
-Prediction.ipynb - Python code that has the trained Roboflow ML model and the GUI for contrails detection prediction.<br>
+Prediction.ipynb - Using the trained Roboflow ML code with python, built GUI tool for Image prediction.<br>
 .
 Contrail Dashboard_Data Freaks.pbix - Power BI file that contains the dashboard for analysis and visualization.<br>
 .
 Sky Image Dataset - https://photos.app.goo.gl/Kvn1T2FSNLor9R5p8.<br>